invalidmail/monitor-invalid-mail/README.md

 ##Overview

 Most logging platforms can generate emails when errors occur.
-However, these messages can quickly stack up and fill your inbox.
-Monitor Invalid Mail allows an administrator to receive these error emails and view/search them through a web interface.
+Invalid Mail allows a developer to receive these error emails and view/search them through a web interface, or post them to another monitoring service.